 Each of the patterns in Crochet to Calm includes sizing information, materials and notions, gauge information, and pattern notes.
 The pattern instructions are all clearly written and concise.
 At the end of the book, you will find a list of abbreviations used in the patterns and techniques including the adjustable ring, back post double crochet, double crochet, half double crochet, mattress stitch, single crochet and treble crochet, demonstrated by small graphics.

-If you want to get your very own copy of Crochet To Calm:Stitch and De-Stress with 18 Colorful Crochet Patterns, published by Interweave from the Interweave Store for just $21.99.
+If you want to get your very own copy of Crochet To Calm:Stitch and De-Stress with 18 Colorful Crochet Patterns, published by Interweave from Amazon for just $21.99.

 A HUGE thank you to Interweave for providing an excerpt from Crochet To Calm:Stitch and De-Stress with 18 Colorful Crochet Patterns, published by Interweave for my readers!
 I hope you enjoy this project: